 Corned beef is the salted brisket (a cut from below the neck) or silverside (a cut from the hindquarter) of beef gently boiled in water, spices and herbs.
 In Australia, it is almost always the silverside that is sold as corned beef.

 You’ll get a great result if you gently boil the meat for 3 – 4 hours in a sauce pan but I like to go for 8-10 hours in my slow-cooker.
 I’ll show you below how I save time and money by using home-made vegetable stock instead of adding fresh vegetables to the pot.

 Here I am serving tender slices of corned beef with an Egyptian style cold salad:

 - ~1.5kg Corned Beef (also called silverside in Australia)

 - 1 bay leaf

 - Water, enough to bring the liquid level up to cover the meat

-Chuck everything above into your slow-cooker on low for 8 to 10 hours.
+Chuck all the ingredients above into your slow-cooker and cook on low for 8 to 10 hours:

 Corned beef pairs well with almost everything.
-My favourite servings see it variably accompanying salads, steamed veggies, sandwiches or drowned in a cheesy sauce along side potatoes.
+I love eating it with salads or with steamed veggies or even drowned in a cheesy sauce along side potatoes.